Alloway (CDP), New Jersey

-Alloway is an unincorporated community and census-designated place (CDP) located within Alloway Township, in Salem County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 1,402.
+Alloway is an unincorporated community and census-designated place (CDP) located within Alloway Township, in Salem County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 1,402.

 Alloway CDP and Alloway Township are not coextensive, with the CDP covering 21.0% of the 24.588 mi of the township as a whole.